timothyhull/breadpool-self-eval/docs/game_video_clips.md

         - At the ≈1:11:44 mark in this video, while serving as a JR, I observe White #30 legally block my jammer, Purple #88, OOB.
         - As Purple #88 skates in non-derby direction while OOB, I keep track of White #30 who has superior position on Purple #88.
-        - White #30 will skate in non-derby direction while remaining in bounds until Purple #76 initiates a legal block that forces White #30 to place a toe stop OOB.
+        - White #30 skates in non-derby direction while remaining in bounds until Purple #76 initiates a legal block that forces White #30 to place a toe stop OOB.

     === "Outcome :material-cursor-default-click:"

         - Although White #30 is in front of Purple #76, I am aware that Purple #76 now has superior position over White #30.
-White #30 returns to a fully-in-bounds position and, now having cut Purple #76, initiates a derby action without ceding their cut.
+        - White #30 returns to a fully-in-bounds position and, now having cut Purple #76, initiates a derby action without ceding their cut.
         - While remaining in a position to follow my jammer, Purple #88, I issue a cut penalty to White #30.

     === "Importance :material-cursor-default-click:"